 - Put two fingers on the display, at least an inch apart.
-Keep holding them there until you hear an audible prompt asking if you would like TalkBack enabled.
+Hold them until you hear an audible prompt asking if you want TalkBack enabled.

 - Hold your fingers against the screen until it reports that TalkBack is successfully initialized.

 - You will be guided through an interactive tutorial — Explore by Touch — the first time you start TalkBack.
 The TalkBack Settings menu option allows you to pause this tutorial anytime and resume where you left off, or restart from the beginning.

 To use VoiceOver on an iOS device, follow these steps:

 - Touch the screen in various places until you hear the selection you want.

 - Double-tap with one finger to call up the selection.

 - Tap the Settings icon on the home screen to open the settings menu.